stjepangrgic/stjepangrgic.com/pages/now.md

 ### Moving to London.
 I decided [Zagreb](https://www.google.com/search?q=zagreb) is no longer a place for me.
 I have been living there for the last nine years, and as I write it, I can't believe it's been that long.
 Zagreb is small and the same streets, same people same everything started to bother me.
 I needed a change.
 So after a few considered places, London seamed the perfect place to go.

 However moving anywhere, especially moving to a different country, is no small decision.
-So for a long time, I was hesitant to even think about moving.
+So, for a long time, I was hesitant to even think about moving.
 I was too comfortable.
 I realized I had to approach it differently.
-Instead of finding a job, place to live... before moving, I decided to come here and figure out stuff as I go along.
+Instead of finding a job and a place to live before moving, I decided to come here and figure out stuff as I go along.
 I made a leap, and now I am writing this from London.
 I will write more about the whole process once I am somewhat settled.

-<b>I am also searching for a job in London</b>, and I have specific requirements that I am looking for:
+<b>I am also searching for a job in London</b>.
+As I am more experienced than before, I am not just trying to find the first boat to jump in.
+Therefore I have set myself a few specific requirements that I am looking for:
+- company solving a real-life problem
 - a creatively and technically challenging position
 - a place where I am going to be surrounded by smart people
-- team of designers from whom I can learn
+- team of designers I can learn from
-- a place where I can find new friendships
+- a place where I can make new friendships
 - a place where I can stay for a longer time <!-- - [Here is why](/freelancing-is-not-for-everyone) -->

 ### Reading